01. The Field Clinic

 This training transforms reactive habits into Professional Field Protocols:

-• Visual Calibration: Training the eye to recognize compositional structures instantly.
-When a moment occurs, you have already identified the "mini-stage" within the chaos.
+Visual Calibration: Training the eye to recognize compositional "mini-stages" within the urban chaos.

-• Spatial Hierarchy: You see the "stack"—foreground, midground, and background—simultaneously.
-This allows you to compress chaotic scenes into readable narratives in milliseconds.
+Volumetric Hierarchy: Learning to see the "stack"—compressing foreground, midground, and background into readable narratives in milliseconds.

 Reactive photography is only "bad" when it is blind.
 When grounded in tradecraft, it becomes a deliberate act of authorship—even at 1/1000th of a second.